 Pro Tip: Families flock to this ship during the summer months and holidays.
 May and September are better months for less noise.

-On this cruise, which boards in Honolulu, you will visit three Hawaiian ports before sailing to Vancouver.
+On this cruise, which boards in Honolulu, you will visit two Hawaiian ports before sailing to Vancouver.

 Celebrity’s Solstice is an elegant, modern ship that’s the height of sophistication.
 While it’s great for people of all ages, the “modern luxury” touches are geared toward couples in their mid-50s.